ZanKinZuiTH/meditech-healthcheckup/README_EN.md

 ## 📖 Project Description

-MediTech HealthCheckup System is a comprehensive solution for managing health checkups and medical records, built with modern technologies:
+MediTech HealthCheckup System is a modern solution for managing health checkups and medical records, built with cutting-edge technologies:

-- **Backend**: Developed with FastAPI, a high-performance and fast framework
+- **Backend**: Developed with FastAPI for high performance and speed
-- **Frontend**: Built with PyQt6 for a user-friendly and beautiful Desktop Application
+- **Frontend**: Built with PyQt6 for a beautiful and user-friendly desktop application
-- **Database**: PostgreSQL as the main database for stability and security
+- **Database**: PostgreSQL for stable and secure data storage
-- **Architecture**: Utilizes MVVM (Model-View-ViewModel) pattern for clear separation of concerns
+- **Architecture**: MVVM (Model-View-ViewModel) pattern for clear separation of concerns

 ## ✨ Key Features